Chicken thighs, bone-in and skin-on. Delightful dark meat.

 Our thighs include the hip bone, so you get the delicious “oyster” muscle included the thigh.
 Plus the bone adds flavor in meals where you braise the thighs.

 Here’s a recipe we developed for our chicken thighs:

 This recipe illustrates the wisdom of letting the ingredients tell you what they want to become.
 I had just opened my first delivery box of pastured meats from Wrong Direction Farm in Canajoharie, New York — they conveniently ship direct to consumers in our region.
 The chicken thighs were so generously sized and judging from their deep color these chickens had done their fair share of walking around the WDF farm.
 I knew they would take to low and slow cooking beautifully and that I didn’t even need to add a stock because the bones in the thighs would flavor the broth themselves.
 I did need a good dry wine but was fresh out so I grabbed what turned out to be even better: a crisp and dry hard cider from Hilltop Orchards that had just enough residual sweetness to make the broth really sing.

+We feed our poultry Certified Organic grains.
+And of course our birds never receive antibiotics and are never exposed to pesticides, herbicides, or GMO crops.
 Our chickens are raised by our family with care on green grass pastures, where they can forage in the fields and nap in the shade.
-They are pasture raised and 100% Certified Organic.

 We offer delivery of our family farmed meats throughout the Northeast, shipped to your door in recyclable insulated containers.
 Our delivery area includes New York City, Long Island, New York state, New Jersey, Pennsylvania, Delaware, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.